 While you’re not in the water there are a host of other activities available.
 Lounge on the sundeck, watch TV or play board games in the saloon, check the library for help identifying the critters you saw on your last dive, chill in your air-conditioned cabin or have a drink at the bar.

-Trust us – you won’t be going hungry!
-Three times a day you’ll sit down to hearty meals freshly prepared by our onboard chef.
+Trust us, you won’t be going hungry!
+Four times a day (for breakfast, lunch, dinner and dessert – which is a meal in itself) you’ll sit down to hearty meals freshly prepared by our onboard chef.
 There’s fresh fruit available to snack on throughout the day, as well as complimentary tea, coffee and chilled drinking water.
 You can also purchase snacks from the bar if you need a little extra to keep you going in between dives.

 If you have special dietary requirements, no problem!
 We just need to know about them when you make your booking.